Ranking the 42 Best Cities in Canada to Raise a Family

 Child and youth victims of crime: How dangerous will the streets be for your kids?

-Libraries: A good place to connect with others; and the closer by, the better.
+Libraries: Libraries are a good place to connect with others; and the closer by, the better.

 Park space: Playing and picnics mean quality time for families.